llimos/hndiscuss-bookmarklet/README.md

 # hndiscuss-bookmarklet
 Bookmarklet to go to the Hacker News discussion page of the current URL.
+Tested in Firefox.

 If there isn't a discussion page for the URL you're on, it will offer you to submit it.